 Felixstowe Town Council, the Felixstowe branch of the Royal British Legion and local clergy jointly arrange Remembrance Services for the town.

-Friday 9th November – A School Service around the War Memorial on the Seafront.
+Friday 9th November Schools’ service at the War Memorial (10.45-11.15am)

 Saturday 10th November: Festival of Remembrance at St Johns Church, 7.30pm (details here: Festival of Remembrance)

 Civic Act of Remembrance 10.45am, War Memorial

 Remembrance service at the war graves, Felixstowe Cemetery 12 noon for 12.15pm start